TencentBlueKing/bk-cmdb/src/tools/cmdb_ctl/readme.md

-  --set-default      [=false]: set log level to default value --set-v             =""    : set log level for V logs --addrport          =""    : the ip address and port for the hosts to apply command, separated by comma --zk-addr           =""    : the ip address and port for the zookeeper hosts, separated by comma, corresponding environment variable is ZK_ADDR
+  --set-default      [=false]: set log level to default value --set-v             =""    : set log level for V logs --addrport          =""    : the ip address and port for the hosts to apply command, separated by comma --addr              =""    : the ip address and port for hosts, separated by comma, corresponding environment variable is ADDR
   --redis-addr        =""    : assign redis server address default is 127.0.0.1:6379 --redis-pwd         =""    : assign redis server password --redis-database    =""    : assign the redis database default is 0